Finite type as fundamental objects even non-single-valued and non-continuous: Preliminary

+In general, we denote by $\omega$ the set of natural numbers including $0$.
 Let $X$ be a compact Hausdorff space (need not be metrizable).
-We write $\mathcal{FOC}(X)$ for the set of all finite non-empty open covers of $X$.

-Let $X$ be a compact metric space, we denote $2^X$ by the collection of all non-empty compact subsets of $X$ endowed with \textit{Vietoris' topology}.
-Recall that if $X$ is a compact metrizable space and $d$ a compatible metric on $X$, the \textit{Hausdorff metric} $d_H$ on $2^X$ is defined by
+We denote by $2^X$ the class of all non-empty closed subsets of $X$ with the Vietoris topology.
+If $d$ is a metric on $X$, then $d$ induces a new metric named Hausdorff metric $d_H$ on $2^X$.
+It is known that $d_H$ is compatible with the Vietoris topology, and $d_H$ is given by

-It is known that the topology induced by the Hausdorff metric on $2^X$ is independent of the choice of the compatible metric $d$ on $X$ and coincides with the Vietoris' topology.